expipiplus1/vulkan/examples/readme.md

 The `managed` package is used for ensuring resources are deallocated.

-You'll need to have `glslangValidator` in `$PATH` when compiling as shaders are built in a QuasiQuoter.

-If SDL is unable to find `libvulkan.so`, you can set either `LD_LIBRARY_PATH` or `SDL_VULKAN_LIBRARY`, it must find the same `libvulkan.so` that the `sdl-triangle` binary was compiled against.

-If you run into the exception `DLCallFailed {sdlExceptionCaller = "SDL.Video.Vulkan.vkLoadLibrary", sdlFunction = "SDL_Vulkan_LoadLibrary", sdlExceptionError = "Installed Vulkan doesn't implement the VK_KHR_surface extension"}` it might be because the vulkan loader is unable to find the driver.
-To check if this is the case you can set `VK_ICD_FILENAMES` to the icd json file of your desired driver.

 Exit with `q`, `escape` or the window exit button.

 ## Building and Running

+You'll need to have `glslangValidator` in `$PATH` when compiling as shaders are built in a QuasiQuoter.

 There's a `default.nix` file in this directory which build and load the other packages in this repo.
 This is useful to get a Hoogle database with `vulkan`,